 Professor of Finance; Module Leader – International Finance

-Ian has worked in London as an international banker and financial market economist for the IMF and in academia.
+Ian’s worked in the City of London as an international banker and financial market economist, for the IMF, and in academia.
 His research interests are credit risk transfer markets and the market for foreign exchange.

 View full biography